-- 4. For the purposes of this policy, a working day shall be defined as the regular number of hours that an employee would be expected to work on a day that he/she is scheduled to work. - 5.
+For the purposes of this policy, a working day shall be defined as the regular number of hours that an employee would be expected to work on a day that they are scheduled to work.

 Vacation shall not accumulate while an employee is on leave without pay.